winstonhenke/ArchInstallation/README.md

 ### Run Install Script

-Navigate into the the directory created when you pulled down the repo and unpacked it and run the Install command.
+Navigate into the the directory created when you pulled down the repo and run the Install command.

 It will prompt for things like the block device you want to install to, the disk encryption key, root password(TODO - look to disable this), and a username and password for a new user with root privileges.